metosin/compojure-api/README.md

 #### Compile-time route & schema information

-Having a `defapi` in the same namespace as the `swagger-docs` does this for you.
+Passed in automatically via request injection.

 #### Run-time injected information

-Currently, only the application wire-format serialization capabilities (`:produces` and `:consumes`) are injected in from `compojure.api.middleware.wrap-publish-swagger-formats` middleware.
+By default, the application wire-format serialization capabilities (`:produces` and `:consumes`) are injected in automatially by the `api` machinery.

-In future, there should be a extendable interface for external middlewares to contribute information this way.
+One can contribute extra arbitrary swagger-data (like swagger security definitions) to the docs via `ring.swagger.middleware/wrap-swagger-data` middleware.

 #### User-set custom information

 The `swagger-docs` can be used without parameters, but one can set any valid root-level Swagger Data via it.